nadine-alcantara/nadine-alcantara.github.io/essays/Reflection.md

 Design has always been a strong passion of mine.
 I come from a background that revolves around the arts as I enjoy my hobbies of drawing, painting, as well as playing the violin.

 I have never heard of "athletic software engineering" before I started ICS 314.
+When I found out that athletic software engineering exercise implementations for the class would be WODS, I was anxious because of the pressure for coding under a time limit.
+I prefer to take my time while problem solving; rushing myself usually results in overlooked errors woven in really clumsy work.